rxian/quasi-mouse/README.md

 + WTV020SD Audio-Sound Breakout from Sparkfun
 	- Library: http://forum.arduino.cc/index.php?&topic=117009/
 + MicroSD Card from Transcend
-+ N-Channel MOSFET from Sparkfun
++ 6V Voltage Regulator from Jameco
++ 8.2 and 10 MOhm resistors

-_/arduino_files/_  contains the files for programming the Arduino _/iphoneapp_files/_  contains the files for the iPhone app
+*~/arduino_files/*  contains the files for programming the Arduino

+*~/iphoneapp_files/*  contains the files for the iPhone app